Most interesting landmarks of British Virgin Islands

 - Treasure of Norman Island – Norman Island.
 In the 18th century Spanish and pirates left treasure on this small island.
 Part of it was found, but there are rumors that more is hidden and not found yet.

-Described wonders of British Virgin Islands
+Described landmarks of British Virgin Islands

 British Virgin islands is a British overseas territory.